Pipedream with Dylan Pierce

 00:27:02 - Scott Steinlage

-But in your prompt, I'm sure, like prior.
-So on the back end here you're like telling it to use that certain package because it wouldn't know that because it's Back to when.
-2021.
-Right.
+But in your prompt, I'm sure, on the back end, you're telling it to use that certain package because it wouldn't know that otherwise.
+It's back to 2021, right?

 00:27:14 - Anthony Campolo